Pune: The Maratha Empire

-Peshwa Rule
+Peshwa rule

 In 1720, Baji Rao I was appointed Peshwa (prime minister) of the Maratha Empire by Shahu I, the fifth Chhatrapati of the Maratha Empire.
-As the Peshwa, Bajirao moved his base from Saswad to Pune in 1728, marking the beginning of the transformation of what was a kasbah into a large city.
-He also commissioned the construction of the Shaniwar Wada on the right bank of the Mutha River.
+As the Peshwa, Bajirao moved his base from Saswad to Pune in 1728, marking the beginning of the transformation of what was a kasbah into a city.
+He also commissioned the construction of the Shaniwar Wada on the high grounds of right bank of the Mutha River.
 The construction was completed in 1730, ushering in the era of Peshwa control of the city.
 Bajirao's son and successor, Nanasaheb constructed a lake at Katraj on the outskirts of the city and an underground aqueduct to bring water from the lake to Shaniwar Wada and the city.
 The aqueduct was still in working order in 2004.

 The patronage of the Maratha Peshwas resulted in a great expansion of Pune, with the construction of around 250 temples and bridges in the city, including the Lakdi Pul and the temples on Parvati Hill and many Maruti, Vithoba, Vishnu, Mahadeo, Rama, Krishna, and Ganesh temples.
 The building of temples led to religion being responsible for about 15% of the city's economy during this period.
 Pune prospered as a city during the reign of Nanasaheb Peshwa.
 He developed Saras Baug, Heera Baug, Parvati Hill and new commercial, trading, and residential localities.
 Sadashiv Peth, Narayan Peth, Rasta Peth and Nana Peth were developed.
 The Peshwa's influence in India declined after the defeat of Maratha forces at the Battle of Panipat but Pune remained the seat of power.
 In 1802 Pune was captured by Yashwantrao Holkar in the Battle of Poona, directly precipitating the Second Anglo-Maratha War of 1803–1805.
 The Peshwa rule ended with the defeat of Peshwa Bajirao II by the British East India Company in 1818.

 Historian Govind Sakharam Sardesai lists 163 prominent families that held high ranks and played significant roles in politics, military, and finance in 18th century Pune.
-Of these 163 families, a majority(80) were Deshastha Brahmins, 46 were Chitpawan, 15 were Chandraseniya Kayastha Prabhu(CKP) whereas Karhade Brahmin and Saraswat accounted for 11 families each.
+Of these 163 families, a majority(80) were Deshastha Brahmins, 46 were Chitpawan, 15 were Chandraseniya Kayastha Prabhu (CKP) whereas Karhade Brahmin and Saraswat accounted for 11 families each.